department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/help-users-to/stay-informed-of-their-application-status.md

 1. **Received**: The notification when we've received a submitted form in the system of record.
 This means the form is ready for processing. **Only send this status notification when we have confirmation that the request has reached the system of record.**

 **Note:** The reason you don't need "Action needed" notifications for synchronous submissions is that you show the person the error message in the form itself.
-If form submission can fail after the person gets a success message on the form confirmation page, your form has asynchronous submissions and you need 3 email notifications.
+If form submission can fail after the person gets a success message on the form confirmation page, your form has asynchronous submissions and you need at least 2 email notifications.

 Submit a [VA Notify intake ticket](https://github.com/department-of-Veterans-affairs/va.gov-team/issues/new?assignees=christy-tongty%2C+mjones-oddball%2C+GitSamJennings&labels=vanotify-intake&template=VANotify-Business-Intake.md&title=Business+intake+form+for+%5BBusiness+or+team%5D) to start the process of activating email notifications for your application.